HHS/Head-Start-TTADP/docs/adr/0018-audit-log-archive.md

 5. Scalability and Automation: Implementing the archiving process allows for scalability and automation.
 As the volume of audit logs grows, the code can be enhanced to handle larger data sets efficiently.
 Automation ensures consistency and eliminates manual intervention, reducing the risk of errors.

-6. Development Overhead: Implementing the archiving process may require additional development effort initially, such writing the code, testing and creating a period retrieval strategy.
+6. Development Overhead: Implementing the archiving process may require additional development effort initially, such as writing the code, testing and creating a period retrieval strategy.
 However, these investments can lead to long-term benefits.

 ## Other Considerations
 The following considerations should be taken into account: